appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-map-markers.md

 If you have only addresses and want to show markers at the locations, you can use geocoding to convert addresses into geographical coordinates for mapping.

-1. Generate an API key by signing up for [geocoding service](https://developers.google.com/maps/documentation/geocoding/requests-geocoding).
+1. Generate an API key by signing up for the [geocoding service](https://developers.google.com/maps/documentation/geocoding/requests-geocoding).

 2. Create a REST API to forward geocode addresses by passing them to the URL, like: